Board with Malala

 Magnus Bergmar

 Magnus Bergmar is the founder and CEO of the World’s Children’s Prize and the Globe Magazine, with a background as journalist and filmmaker.
 Magnus has 45 years of experience as a producer of communications projects addressing child rights and other global issues.
 Magnus’ documentary films on apartheid and on child slavery have been broadcasted in 80+ countries.
 He has developed the World’s Children’s Prize into a global movement where children as changemakers can make their voices heard for the respect of their rights.
-He has received numerous awards including Humanpriset (The Humanity Prize, Banco Fund), Kunskapspriset (The Prize of Knowledge, The Swedish National Encyclopedia), Stora Priset (The Big Prize, Children’s Welfare Foundation Sweden), FUF Award (The Swedish Development Forum), King Carl XVI Gustav of Sweden’s Gold Medal, and The Royal Society Pro Patria's Gold medal.
+He has received numerous awards including Humanpriset (The Humanity Prize, Banco Fund), Kunskapspriset (The Prize of Knowledge, The Swedish National Encyclopedia), Stora Priset (The Big Prize, Children’s Welfare Foundation Sweden), FUF Award (The Swedish Development Forum), King Carl XVI Gustaf of Sweden’s Gold Medal, and The Royal Society Pro Patria's Gold medal.

 Långgatan 13, 647 30, Mariefred, Sweden